Make it better than you found it!

 However, we need to find the "right" solutions that actually meet our area's transportation needs.
 Our goals and objectives should promote healthy and safe neighborhoods.
 "Right" solutions offer walkable, bikeable, or public transit-oriented systems that are safe, provide appropriate travel options, are easily accessed and feasible for all of our Leland residents.

-Homeowners deserve a voice and a choice when it comes to our local transportation efforts.
-Positive, constructive, collaboration between municipalities, state and federal agencies is imperative to ensure that our community is not adversely impacted by ill conceived projects.
+Residents deserve a voice and a choice when it comes to our local transportation efforts.
+I will continue to be available to all residents of North Carolina.
+I will continue the positive, constructive, collaboration between municipalities, state and federal agencies that is key to ensuring our community is not adversely impacted by ill-conceived projects.

 RESILIENCY